How can we help?

 For all other fundraising enquiries, contact our Fundraising team.

-For media and PR enquiries, contact Lorelei Campbell, our Communications Manager.
+For media and PR enquiries, contact our Communications team.

 If there’s another way you’d like to get involved with Brightwater, feel free to give us a call on 1300 223 968.